mangalam-research/salve/README.rst

 ``possible()`` method will report that a string matching the regular expression ``/^\+?\d+$/`` is possible, when in fact the number ``11`` would match the expression but be invalid.
-The software that uses salve should be prepared to handle such situation.
+The software that uses salve should be prepared to handle such a situation.

 Name Classes
 ------------